akkana/FeedViewer/README.md

 ## Wishlist

+- Way to keep a directory of saved articles

 - Toolbar buttons spaced out instead of right-justified (this may have something to do with the Toolbar's automatically created ActionMenuView, which isn't in the layout files so there's no obvious way to style it)
-- Less toolbar vertical padding
+- Less toolbar vertical padding -- probably not possible, Android standard

 - Allow font size changing
 - Settings menu to include font sizing